daokunzhang/CSSL/README.md

-# Link Prediction with Contextualized Self-supervision
+# Link Prediction with Contextualized Self-Supervision

-This project provides the python source codes and datasets for the TKDE paper "Link Prediction with Contextualized Self-supervision".
+This project provides the python source codes and datasets for the TKDE paper "Link Prediction with Contextualized Self-Supervision".

 This project is built on the open source graph machine learning library StellarGraph.
 To run this code, please first install StellarGraph from https://github.com/stellargraph/stellargraph